 About NexJ Systems Inc.

-NexJ is a leading provider of enterprise private cloud software, delivering customer relationship management (CRM) solutions for financial services, insurance, and healthcare.
-NexJ’s next-generation, people-centered software combines industry-specific functionality with information from multiple applications and data stores to provide comprehensive knowledge of the individual.
+NexJ is a provider of cloud -based software, delivering enterprise solutions for the financial services, insurance, and healthcare industries.
+Our next-generation, people-centered software combines industry-specific functionality with information from multiple applications and data stores to provide comprehensive knowledge of the individual.

 NexJ Forward-looking Statement